-Total Project Cost per Unit
+4.6 Total Project Cost per Unit

 The Division recognizes the wide range of project costs throughout the state, including differences in land costs, construction costs, permits, etc. Project cost ratio comparisons are not the absolute and exclusive arbiters of the best use of tax credits.
 Federal law requires carefully rationing the amount of the credits.
+All projects are subject to the maximum cost per unit for new construction projects: These limits are 40% higher than the current HOME limits established by HUD for the state of Nevada.

+New Construction/Acquisition-Rehabilitation

+0BR $196,145

+1BR $224,861

+2BR $273,427

+3BR $300,000

+4BR+ $300,000

-Proximity to Existing Tax Credit Projects
+4.7 Proximity to Existing Tax Credit Projects

 The Division must monitor the distribution of tax credit projects across the state as well as in particular submarkets.
 Applicants are required to include in their Market Study a reconciliation or explanation of the impacts and mitigation factors regarding the proximity of the proposed project to nearby existing tax credit projects to ensure viability of the existing nearby projects.
-The radius within which a detrimental competitive impact may be felt will be a function of the population density in and surrounding a project area. .
+The radius within which a detrimental competitive impact may be felt will be a function of the population density in and surrounding a project area.
 Recently approved projects should be afforded the opportunity to lease-up without direct competition from another Tax Credit project.
 The Market Study must address the impact of the proposed project on existing projects that are not achieving pro-forma rents.

-Site Suitability
+4.8 Site Suitability